Dre Campbell Farm

 Keep an eye out for these unwanted visitors in your sage patch.

 Spider mites can spin webs on the undersides of leaves and feed on sage leaves, causing stippling damage [1].
-Slugs and caterpillars can also cause damage to the leaves.
+Slugs and caterpillars can also damage leaves.

-By regularly inspecting your sage for signs of these common pests, you can catch infestations early and take appropriate action to protect your sage plants.
+Check your sage often for signs of pests.
+This way, you can spot problems early and act quickly to protect your plants.

 Plant Diseases